cloudmesh-community/sp20-516-236/notebook.md

 anything.
 You can surely spend 2 minutes to update this document.
 Please put the last activities first (e.g. in reverse cronological order by week)

+# Week Fri 03/14/20 - 03/20/20

+* :01: Attended project meeting with TA on 19th
+* :02: Met with storage project team on 18th
+* :03: Updated the environmet variable with Azure connection string
+* :04: wrote a python program to create a container in Azure
+* :05: created a test blob inside the container in python

+# Week Fri 03/07/20 - 03/13/20

+* :01: Attended meeting with professor on 9th
+* :02: Met with storage project team
+* :03: Attended project meeting with professor and TA on 11th
+* :04: Re-installed cloudmesh
+* :05: created new yaml file and updated with the credentials

 # Week Fri 02/28/20 - 03/06/20

 * :01: Attended  meeting with professor on 2nd